 OK, that sounds worse than it is, but that’s the general concept behind Save to Win and other “prize linked savings account” promotions that credit unions in many states can participate in.

 With Save to Win, for example, account holders can buy shares in one-year CD shares at a participating credit union.
 With a minimum start of $25, members can then make additional deposits in to the share.
 Each $25+ deposit results in a free lottery entry, with up to 10 entries per month per member.
 Participants then get the normal CD rate from that Credit Union and get to keep the interest.

 Lotteries, by nature, can appeal to lower income households, because the possibility of winning the lottery represents a quick-win chance for a different/bigger/better/easier/spendier life.
 Sadly, lotteries offer the worst odds in legal gambling – only 55% of ticket purchase price is paid out in prizes.
-Yet, Americans spend an average of $540 per household annually on lottery tickets.
+Yet, Americans spend an average of $223 per person annually on lottery tickets.
 That’s bad.

 Fortunately, there is no cost to enter a prize-linked savings account lottery.
 By virtue of your depositing, you get a free entry.

 Credit unions win, because it incentivizes lower income members to save more, improving the credit union’s deposits and balance sheet.
-Save to Win claims to have created 50,000 accounts that have saved a total of $94 million.
+Save to Win claims that 21,000 accounts driving $52 million are currently from Save to Win.

 Theoretically, participants also win because instead of paying hard-earned money for a meager chance to win a state lottery, the same gambling bug can be quenched through a much healthier saving habit creation.
 I’d hope that’s what is going on, because I suppose the reverse could be true as well (they get a gambling bug through a prize-linked account and then go and piss it away on lottery tickets or other forms of gambling).